albertintech/apai/docs/amendments/kata/policy-rationale.md

 ### Constitutional-Only Without Statutory Predecessor

-Constitutionalizing the examination framework without a statutory predecessor was rejected as inconsistent with the statute-before-constitution sequencing principle.
+Constitutionalizing the examination framework without a statutory predecessor was rejected as inconsistent with the statute-before-amendment sequencing principle.
 Constitutional text is difficult to amend and should not embed operational details that experience may require adjusting.
 FEMA's FCAO provides the testing ground for operational parameters.
 The Amendment constitutionalizes the principles that survive operational validation while delegating ongoing operational refinement to statute.

 ### Qualifying Examination